EdgarLozano185519/100-Days-of-Python/r1-log.md

 The common work flow for a pomodoro application is using 25 minutes for uninterrupted work, 5 minutes for a short break, and after 4 "pomodoros," you may take a long break of 20 minutes.
 ### R1D29
 Today I wrote a Password Manager.
 It's a GUI with inputs and buttons.
 At the moment, it will generate passwords and save entries to a file.
 The passwords are not hidden, so I recommend not using this for super security-based applications.
+### R1D30
+Today I learned about errors and handling them with exceptions.

+I began with adding some exception handling to my old Nato Alphabet project.
+It now handles input that might not be correct.

+I also added another feature to the project I did yesterday, the Password Manager.
+It now searches for websites you might have saved.
+And it is now using json data.